 In my experience, family members, such as Sandra, most often choose avoidance, at least early on, saying, “Why should I make my relative get diagnostic testing for a condition for which there are no good treatments?”
-But since 2021, two new drugs, Aduhelm and Leqembi, have become available to slow the progression of mild to moderate Alzheimer’s dementia.
-While evidence suggests they are only modestly helpful, they herald a dawning age of more effective treatments for the disease when it is addressed in its early stages.
-Putting off diagnostic testing — and thereby delaying the start of treatment — could reduce their ultimate benefit.
+But since 2021, two new drugs, Aduhelm and Leqembi, have become available to potentially slow the progression of mild to moderate Alzheimer’s dementia.
+Though evidence suggests they are only modestly helpful — and studies assessing their effectiveness are ongoing — the drugs herald a dawning age of more effective treatments for the disease when it is addressed in its early stages.
+Putting off diagnostic testing — thereby delaying the start of treatment — could reduce their ultimate benefit.

 The disease can be financially devastating, but there are ways to ease the burden